 According to Allan Paivio’s dual coding theory, if we code a word or concept into memory in two different ways, such as text and images, we improve our brain’s ability to remember it.
 Wixie includes tools that allow students to add images or draw their own pictures.
 A simple draw and label activity in Wixie is easy to do and a powerful way to get students to visualize synonyms and antonyms or multiple meaning words.

 Brian P. Cleary has written several books that make it obvious how fun it can be to play with words.
-Read these fun books to your students and then ask them to build their own illustrations.
+Read these fun books to your students and then ask them to build their own illustrations of:

 Help students connect even more deeply by asking them to use Wixie’s voice recording feature to correctly pronounce the word or use it in a sentence.
 This is essential if you are working with homographs; words that are spelled the same but pronounced differently, such as bow and close.